Turn Your Passion into a Career Teaching K-6

 Bachelor of Science in Elementary Education

 With a bachelor of science degree in elementary education, you’ll be able to teach kindergarten through sixth grade.
 While elementary education is a stand-alone major, you’ll also be required to hold a minor.
-You can minor in a subject area like art, business, English, math, music, physical education, science, social science, world language, or psychology.
-Your minor can also lead to a supplemental teaching endorsement.
+You can minor in a subject area like art, business, English, math, science, social studies, spanish, or psychology.

 We offer preparation for the following added endorsement areas:

-Operation S.M.A.R.T. and the L.I.F.E.
-Project are important components of the field work experience.
+Operation S.M.A.R.T. is an important component of the field work experience.

 Accreditation